apache/spark/docs/apache-airflow-providers/index.rst

 * ``description`` - Additional description of the provider.

 * ``version`` - List of versions of the package (in reverse-chronological order).
 The first version in the list is the current package version.
+It is taken from the version of package installed, not from the provider_info information.

 Exposing customized functionality to the Airflow's core: